unChaz/sci-fi-5e/srd/classes/paladin.md

 ###### Purity of Spirit

-Beginning at 15th level, you are always under the effects of a *protection from evil and good* spell.
+Beginning at 15th level, you are always under the effects of a *protection from evil and good* tek skill.

 ###### Holy Nimbus